TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

    In this case all warnings are caught and no errors are raised.

    On entry to the context manager, a :class:`WarningRecorder` instance is returned.
-The underlying warnings list from :func:`~warnings.catch_warnings` is available via the recorder object's :attr:`warnings` attribute.
+The underlying warnings list kutoka :func:`~warnings.catch_warnings` is available via the recorder object's :attr:`warnings` attribute.
 As a convenience, the attributes of the object representing the most recent warning can also be accessed directly through